morepath/morepath/doc/views.rst

       return "Only if request header Something is set to special."

-If you have a predicate and you *don't* use it in a ``@app.view``, or set it to ``None``, the view will work for the ``default`` value for that predicate.
+If you have a predicate and you *don't* use it in a ``@app.view``, or set it to ``None``, the view works for the ``default`` value for that predicate.
 If you don't care what the predicate is and want the view to match for any value, you can pass in the special sentinel :data:`morepath.ANY`.
-The ``default`` parameter will also be used when rendering a view using :meth:`morepath.Request.view` and you don't pass in a particular value for that predicate.
+The ``default`` parameter is also used when rendering a view using :meth:`morepath.Request.view` and you don't pass in a particular value for that predicate.

-The ``order`` parameter for the predicate will determine which predicates match more strongly than another; lower order will match more strongly.
-If there are two view candidates that would match the predicates for a request and model, the strongest match will be picked.
+The ``order`` parameter for the predicate determines which predicates match more strongly than another; lower order matches more strongly.
+If there are two view candidates that would match the predicates for a request and model, the strongest match is picked.

 request.view